 Mexico also has a nascent, innovative group of startups working to find new digital solutions to challenges at the national and local levels.
 It has a strong academic community, which will flourish with the right support.
 Finally, local governments such as Jalisco are already embracing a coordinated digital effort and are committed to working with civil society on AI.
 Jalisco, Mexico City, and Monterrey are demonstrating how AI can be used for priority challenges such as mobility, health, government communication, and agriculture, among others.

 There is much more that can be done.
-In Oxford Insights and C Minds’ report, our recommendations include:
+Recommendations from the report by Oxford Insights and C Minds include:

 - The creation of a central government office to implement and coordinate Mexico’s digital and AI policy;

 - The establishment of a national Mexican Centre for AI, modelled on the UK’s Turing Institute, to help support collaboration between industry, academia, and government;

 - An emphasis on education, including teaching computational thinking in schools and increasing the numbers of Masters and PhD students in AI and data science;

 - Maintaining a resilient open data infrastructure while protecting personal privacy;

 - Designing and implementing an ethics framework to help guide good decision-making for those working in AI.

 Nevertheless, Mexico’s AI ecosystem has made a clear statement that Mexico intends to lead Latin America in AI strategy, and join the elite group of countries who have already started developing an ambitious AI agenda.
 A thoughtful, inclusive, and ethical approach will help to ensure that AI can promote shared benefits for all citizens.